-From quality of life to better survival rates, less medical complications and reduced depression, PKT offers its recipients advanced superpowers.
-Those powers allow most of its recipients to play a more productive role in society, return to their jobs quicker, stay employed longer and enjoy more time with family and friends.
+From quality of life to better survival rates, less medical complications and reduced depression, PKT can offer recipients a better and longer life.

+The PKT advantages allow recipients at a more productive role in society, return to their jobs quicker, and stay employed longer.
+Preemptive recipients can also enjoy more time with family and friends.

-From a financial perspective, transplant is less costly than time on dialysis.
-We know this to be true because transplants save taxpayers an estimated \$146,000/ per transplant performed.3
+From a financial perspective, getting a transplant is less costly than time on dialysis.
+We know this to be true because transplants save taxpayers an estimated \$146,000/ per transplant performed.3 preemptive transplant is severely underutilized.2 It is time to expose the detrimental ramifications in lost PKT opportunities as an urgent call to course correct.

-Yet, despite these extraordinary benefits, less than 3% of transplants are performed preemptively.2
+Yet, despite these extraordinary benefits